 The FHLBank System is subject to legislative and regulatory oversight.
 Legislative and regulatory actions applicable, directly or indirectly, to the FHLBank System have increased uncertainty regarding the business model and membership base under which the FHLBanks may operate in the future.
-This is due primarily to the uncertainty around potential actions related to the Finance Agency's review of the FHLBank System, future GSE reform, and the evolution of mortgage financing moving towards financial institutions currently not eligible for FHLBank membership.
-We cannot predict the ultimate outcome of the FHLBank System review, GSE reform and whether our membership base will be legislatively and regulatorily permitted to evolve in concert with the housing finance market.
-See Item 1A.
-Risk Factors for more discussion.
+This is due primarily to the uncertainty around potential actions related to the change in priorities under the new federal executive administration and Congress, the Finance Agency's review of the FHLBank System, future GSE reform, and the evolution of mortgage financing moving towards financial institutions currently not eligible for FHLBank membership.
+Certain early actions by the current federal executive administration suggest the FHLBank's regulatory environment is changing.
+For example, on January 20, 2025, the new administration ordered all executive departments and agencies to, among other things, not propose or issue any rule until a department or agency head appointed or designated by the president reviews and approves the rule.
+This order applies to proposed rules, among other regulatory actions, including those discussed below.
+As a result, there is uncertainty with respect to the ultimate result of the impacted regulatory actions and their ultimate effects on us and the FHLBank System.
+Likewise, certain executive orders may impact the regulatory priorities of the federal regulators, including the Finance Agency.